zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/gg-microservices-workshop-transformations-using-goldengate/gg-microservices-workshop-transformations-using-goldengate.md

 ![](./images/c1.png)

-1. •	Edit the parameter of the REPLICAT IREP with the attributes to concatenate the string from columns “CUST_FIRST_NAME” & “CUST_LAST_NAME” into “CUSTOMER_NAME”.Add the following, after commenting the already existing map statement with ”–“.
+1. Edit the parameter of the REPLICAT IREP with the attributes to concatenate the string from columns “CUST_FIRST_NAME” & “CUST_LAST_NAME” into “CUSTOMER_NAME”.Add the following, after commenting the already existing map statement with ”–“.

 ![](./images/c2.png)

-2. Open the Administration Server of the Target deployment i.e. Baston at http://localhost:17001.
+2. Open the Administration Server of the Target deployment i.e. Boston at http://localhost:17001.
 When the page is completely open, you should be at a page where you can see Replicat IREP.
 Please stop and start the IREP process.

 ![](./images/c3.png)